How we spend your money

 Money raised by our supporters means The Royal Marsden can continue to provide the best possible treatment and care for patients.

-Physically and emotionally, cancer affects everyone differently and we care for the whole person, not just their illness.
-Money raised by you enables us to provide personalised treatment and care that meets the specific needs of every patient who walks through our doors.
+Physically and emotionally, cancer affects everyone differently.
+That’s why we do our utmost to fund first-class patient environments, state-of-the-art equipment and world‑leading professionals – all of which enable The Royal Marsden to provide personalised treatment and care that meets the specific needs of every individual patient who walks through the hospital’s doors.

-We know that welcoming, dignified and peaceful environments can significantly enhance the physical health and emotional wellbeing of our patients and their families.
-That’s why we continue to fund the creation of new, quality environments and the refurbishment of existing spaces so that they meet the very best standards.
+We know that welcoming, dignified and peaceful patient environments can significantly enhance the physical health and emotional wellbeing of The Royal Marsden’s patients and their families.
+That’s why The Royal Marsden Cancer Charity continues to fund the creation of new, high-quality environments and the refurbishment of existing spaces so they meet the very best standards.

 These are the direct costs that the Charity incurs in order to raise voluntary income.
 It costs money to raise money but we continuously look to make savings wherever we can.